Georgia Democrats look to settle statewide races in runoffs

 CONGRESS DEMOCRATS

-In coastal Georgia's 1st District, Joyce Marie Griggs is relying on a grassroots approach to persuade Democrats to choose her again to challenge Republican U.S. Rep. Buddy Carter.
-Griggs, a disbarred lawyer, lost to Carter in 2020.
-Lawyer Wade Herring has outspent Griggs, telling Democrats he would have a better chance of winning the seat
+In coastal Georgia's 1st District, Joyce Marie Griggs is relying on a grassroots approach to persuade Democrats to choose her again to challenge incumbent U.S. Rep. Buddy Carter after Griggs, a disbarred lawyer, lost to Carter in 2020.
+Lawyer Wade Herring has outspent Griggs, telling Democrats that he would have a better chance of upsetting Carter.

 In the 10th District, Tabitha Johnson-Green is trying to become the Democratic nominee for the third cycle in a row, having lost to departing incumbent Jody Hice in 2018 and 2020.
 Athens real estate agent and musician Jessica Fore is trying to overtake Johnson-Green.